MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 > This function can't be called in read-only mode.

 > [!WARNING]
-> Throws if the entity is invalid.,Throws if an invalid identifier is provided.,Throws if the provided value type does not match the property type.,Throws if the provided value is outside the expected range (int, float properties).,Throws if the provided string value does not match the set of accepted enum values (enum properties
+> This function can throw errors.
+>
+> Throws if the entity is invalid.

-> [!WARNING]
+>
-> Throws if the entity is invalid.,Throws if an invalid identifier is provided.,Throws if the provided value type does not match the property type.,Throws if the provided value is outside the expected range (int, float properties).,Throws if the provided string value does not match the set of accepted enum values (enum properties
+> Throws if an invalid identifier is provided.

-> [!WARNING]
+>
-> Throws if the entity is invalid.,Throws if an invalid identifier is provided.,Throws if the provided value type does not match the property type.,Throws if the provided value is outside the expected range (int, float properties).,Throws if the provided string value does not match the set of accepted enum values (enum properties
+> Throws if the provided value type does not match the property type.

-> [!WARNING]
+>
-> Throws if the entity is invalid.,Throws if an invalid identifier is provided.,Throws if the provided value type does not match the property type.,Throws if the provided value is outside the expected range (int, float properties).,Throws if the provided string value does not match the set of accepted enum values (enum properties
+> Throws if the provided value is outside the expected range (int, float properties).

-> [!WARNING]
+>
-> Throws if the entity is invalid.,Throws if an invalid identifier is provided.,Throws if the provided value type does not match the property type.,Throws if the provided value is outside the expected range (int, float properties).,Throws if the provided string value does not match the set of accepted enum values (enum properties
+> Throws if the provided string value does not match the set of accepted enum values (enum properties

 ### **setRotation**
 `